-The Singapore Flyer is a gigantic Ferris wheel erected near the shore of Marina Bay.
+The Singapore Flyer is a gigantic Ferris wheel erected near the shore of m.
 At a total height of 165 metres, it was the World’s Largest Observation Wheel at its opening in 2008.

 The observation wheel has 28 air-conditioned capsules, each of which can carry 28 passengers.
 The capsules are specifically mounted along the wheel’s outboard rim so as to give patrons a continuous unobstructed view.
 A complete cycle around the giant observation wheel lasts about 32 minutes.

 Apart from the observation wheel, the Singapore Flyer also has a number of other attractions.
 One of the more recently opened attractions is the Journey of Dreams.
-This attraction houses Asia’s first inflated PufferSphere – which is a device that uses internal projection technology to show a creative multimedia showcase of Singapore’s story.
-Other notable attractions include the XD Theater, Singapore’s first 10-seater 6D Theatre and Flight Experience, Asia’s first 737 flight simulator.
+This attraction houses Asia’s first inflated PufferSphere, which is a device that uses internal projection technology to show a creative multimedia showcase of Singapore’s story.
+Other notable attractions include the XD Theatre, Singapore’s first 10-seater 6D Theatre and Flight Experience, Asia’s first 737 flight simulator.

 So make sure you book your tickets on the Singapore Flyer today.
 Advanced bookings are recommended.